Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Experiments

-\textbf{Scalability.} Scalability, which refers to the ability to maintain or improve performance as model size or data scale increases, is an important property for a training paradigm.
-We evaluate the proposed Self-Transcendence across different model sizes.
-As shown in Table~\ref{tab:400k}, our method consistently accelerates training at all scales.
+\textbf{Scalability.} We evaluate the proposed Self-Transcendence across different model sizes.
+As shown in the Table~\ref{tab:400k}, our method consistently accelerates training at all scales.
 Notably, the performance gain becomes larger as the model size increases.
 For example, on SiT/B-2, the FID improves from 36.14 (baseline) to 20.49 with a 43.3\% relative reduction.
 On SiT/XL-2, it improves from 17.63 to 7.51, with a 57.4\% reduction.
 This clearly demonstrates the scalability of our method.
-In addition, our guiding model shares the same backbone with the generation model, which may benefit from larger generation models.
-Therefore, our approach may have more potential for even better acceleration on higher-capacity diffusion models, which we leave for future study.
+In addition, our guiding model shares the same backbone as the generation model, which may benefit from larger generation models.
+We provide qualitative results of SiT-XL/2 on ImageNet at resolutions of 256 using the proposed Self-Transcendence method in Fig. \ref{generated256}, showcasing its ability to generate realistic structures and textures across diverse semantic categories.
+For animals, such as dog, panda, and bird, our method captures fine-grained details such as fur texture, feather patterns, and facial features with high fidelity.
+In natural scenes, such as the stone, our trained models generate depth and organic shapes with coherence and realism.
+For man-made and structured objects such as cars, the generated images exhibit accurate geometry and sharp edges.
+To further evaluate the scalability of our method, we conduct experiments on ImageNet at a \textbf{resolution of 512 $\times$ 512}.
+Experimental details can be found in \textbf{Appendix}.

+We also conduct text-to-image (T2I) generation experiments using the same setting (including training dataset evaluation protocol) as REPA \cite{repa}.
+The results are shown in Table \ref{tab:t2i}.
+We can see that Self-Transcendence also works well on the more complex T2I generation task, showing better generation scores than REPA (FID: 4.56 vs. 4.90; IS: 33.08 vs. 32.55).
+Some visual comparisons of the generated images are shown in Fig. \ref{t2i}.
+We can see that REPA improves over original MMDiT with cleaner structure and fewer artifacts.
+Our method further improves prompt alignment and visual performance, yielding more realistic results with faithful structure and illumination.